Pinned QMA: The power of fixing a few qubits in proofs: Ground state connectivity

 \item Polynomial size quantum circuits {$U_\psi$} and {$U_\phi$} generating ``starting'' and ``target'' state vectors $\ket{\psi}$ and $\ket{\phi}$ starting from the $\ket{0}^{\otimes n}$ state, respectively, satisfying $\bra{\psi}{H}\ket{\psi}\leq \eta_1$ and $\bra{\phi}{H}\ket{\phi}\leq \eta_1$. \end{enumerate} {\bf Output}: \begin{enumerate} \item If there exists a sequence of {$l$}-local unitaries $(U_{i})_{i=1}^m \in U$ such that \begin{enumerate} \item (Intermediate states remain in low energy space) For all $i\in [{m}]$ and intermediate states \\ ${\ket{\psi_i}:=U_i\cdots U_2U_1\ket{\psi}}$, one has $\bra{\psi_i}{H}\ket{\psi_i}\leq \eta_1$, and \item (Final state close to target state) $\norm{ U_{{m}} \cdots U_1 \ket{\psi}-\ket{\phi}} \leq \eta_3$, \end{enumerate} then output YES. \item If for all ${l}$-local sequences of unitaries $(U_{i})_{i=1}^{{m}}$, either: \begin{enumerate} \item (Intermediate state obtains high energy) There exists $i\in [{m}]$ and an intermediate state vector ${\ket{\psi_i}:=U_i\cdots U_2U_1\ket{\psi}}$, such that $\bra{\psi_i}{H}\ket{\psi_i}\geq \eta_2$, or \item (Final state far from target state) $\norm{ U_{{m}} \cdots U_1 \ket{\psi}-\ket{\phi}} \geq \eta_4$, \end{enumerate} then output NO. \end{enumerate} \end{definition} There is not that much that we need change in the proof of Theorem 6 in Ref.~\cite{GMV}, when we want to build a generic effective Hamiltonian from stoquastic instead of commuting terms, using ``pinning'' thanks to a restriction on the initial and final states, as well as the form of the Hamiltonian that we construct.

-\begin{theorem}[QCMA-completeness of the Stoquastic Ground State Connectivity Problem] The Stoquastic Ground State Connectivity Problem is QCMA-complete. \end{theorem} \begin{proof} It is straightforward to see that the \emph{Stoquastic GSCON} is in QCMA, with a witness encoding the sequence of unitaries, verifiable by a quantum computation.
-For the other direction, we are directly inspired by the proof of QCMA-completeness of \emph{Commuting GSCON} \cite{GMV}.
-There, the authors split a target generic (non-commuting) local Hamiltonian $G=A+B$ into two groups of local commuting terms, add two 3-qubit ancilla registers, and set up the commuting Hamiltonian
+\begin{theorem}[\QCMA-completeness of the Stoquastic Ground State Connectivity Problem] The Stoquastic Ground State Connectivity Problem is \QCMA-complete. \end{theorem} \begin{proof} It is straightforward to see that the \emph{Stoquastic GSCON} is in QCMA, with a witness encoding the sequence of unitaries, verifiable by a quantum computation.
+For the other direction, we are directly inspired by the proof of \QCMA-completeness of \emph{Commuting GSCON} \cite{GMV}.
+There, the authors split a target generic (non-commuting) local Hamiltonian $G=A+B$ into two groups of local commuting terms, add two 3-qubit auxiliary registers, and set up the commuting Hamiltonian